Lindennerd/PaginateJS/README.md

 here is a full list of the options:

 * source: the resource path
+* params: object with the additional parameters definition to use in the server request
 * container: the container element where the pagination template will render itself,
 * page: the page number,
 * pageSize: the page size,